Empirical Bayes for Data Integration: Introduction

-Our main focus is in the second scenario (Figure \ref{fig:plate}, right), which occurs when one is interested in a single dataset $\by$, and one only has full access to that data.
+Our main focus is in the second scenario (Figure \ref{fig:plate}, right), where one is interested in a single dataset $\by$, and one only has full access to that data.
 One also has other information that could be useful, for example summaries of previous datasets (denoted $\bZ=(\bz_1,\ldots,\bz_q)$ in Figure \ref{fig:plate}).
-This second scenario is probably more common and certainly more challenging, because one does not have full access to the previous data and the provided summaries may be poor.
+This second scenario is very common and more challenging, because one does not have full access to the previous data and the provided summaries may be poor.
 An application that we illustrate later is a gene expression study in human colon cancer, where one has a list of genes that were found to be important in mice.
-The data analyst has full access to the human data, but only the list of genes from the mice experiment.
-We refer to this scenario as {\it data integration with meta-covariates}, i.e. with summaries $\bZ$ that may be informative as to what parameters are more likely to play an important role in the main data of interest.
-Although this scenario received less attention than data integration with full data, there is a literature on the topic.
-To mention some examples, \cite{stingo:2011, cassese:2014} proposed Bayesian variable selection for gene expression where prior inclusion probabilities depend on biological knowledge and meta-covariates. \cite{chen_tinghuei:2021} predicted disease outcomes by allowing LASSO penalties to depend on functional annotations.
+We have full access to the human data, but only the list of genes from the mice experiment.
+We refer to this scenario as {\it data integration with meta-covariates}, i.e. with summaries $\bZ$ that may be informative as to what parameters are more likely to be important.
+Literature focusing on this scenario includes \cite{stingo:2011, cassese:2014}, who proposed Bayesian variable selection where prior inclusion probabilities depend on biological knowledge and meta-covariates. \cite{chen_tinghuei:2021} predicted disease outcomes by allowing LASSO penalties to depend on functional annotations.
 In causal analysis, \cite{belloni:2012,antonelli:2021,papaspiliopoulos:2025} penalized the inclusion of control covariates using their degree of association with the treatment of interest.
 See \cite{vandewiel:2019} for an overview on the use of meta-covariates in regression.
 Beyond regression, in Gaussian graphical models \cite{peterson:2016} and \cite{jewson:2023} used node and edge covariates to drive prior edge inclusion probabilities.
-And in factor models, \cite{schiavon:2022} used meta-covariates to determine non-zero loadings.
+In factor models, \cite{schiavon:2022} used meta-covariates to determine non-zero loadings.